SUSHIL-PU/Employee-Information-System/README.md

 level, but in future it can be updated more.

-# The objective of this project is to maintain the details of employees working on
+# Objective :
-# any organization.
+The objective of this project is to maintain the details of employees working on a paticular organization.

 The UI is build using Python Tkinter module.